MetalBlueberry/chkb/README.md

   - layerName: name of the layer
 - PopLayer: removes a layer from the stack
   - layerName: name of the layer
+- ChangeLayer: The base layer will be replaced
+  - layerName: name of the layer

 ## Keycodes